Crossing Daylilies

 Daylilies are one of the easiest plants to learn how to hybridize.
 The large flowers with easy to get to pollen make it a simple matter to transfer pollen from one flower to another.
 There are a couple simple things you need to know before you start hybridizing daylilies.
 The first is where the pollen is and the second is where to place it!

-Important Daylily Parts for Hybridizing
+Important Daylily Parts to Know for Hybridizing

 The two parts of the daylily flower you need to pay attention to are the stigma and the stamen.
 The stamens are 6 stalk like parts that emerge from the flower.
 On the end of each stamen is the anther which is where you can find the pollen.
 It’s easy to see if you are doing this in the morning.
 In the afternoon I have noticed they tend to close and make the pollen harder to get to so the morning is the best time to pollinate.
 The pollen contains the male genetic material or sperm that you will need to transfer over to the female flower with which you are trying to cross pollinate.
 The female flower part you are looking for is the stigma which is on the very end of a long stalk called the style.

-How to Hybridizing Daylilies
+How to Hybridize Daylilies

 All you have to do once you know what parts to look for is to take pollen from one daylily and bring it to the stigma.
 Once it gets to the stigma the pollen will travel to the ovary where the seeds will form.
 I typically remove a stamen and bring it over and directly rub it against the stigma of the other daylily flower.
 You can use this stamen on several flowers at a time before you run out of pollen.